Customer Retention Strategies

 #5.
 Pursue personalization

 Everyone likes to feel special, and strangely enough, that can come from something as simple as remembering their name.
-The most obvious commonly-found personalization strategy would be the “recommended for you” section found on many online retailer websites.
+The most obvious commonly-found personalization strategy would be the “recommended for you” section found on many online retailer websites or the “game of the day” section on online games like Im a Puzzle.
 The data show personalization brings buyers back.

 #6.
 Embrace email marketing